merszym/kallisto_nf/README.md

 ### Hominidae

 Use the `-profile Hominidae` flag to use the included human mtDNA reference panel as used by Zavala et al. 2021 and Vernot et al. 2021.
 See the content of the reference panel in the [Labels](assets/Hominidae/labels.tsv).

+### Hyaenidae

+Use the `-profile Hyaenidae` flag to use the included hyaenidae mtDNA reference panel.
+See the content of the reference panel in the [Labels](assets/Hyaenidae/labels.tsv).